humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 # Getting help with Altis

-Everybody needs a little help sometimes, and in this guide we'll inform you on how to open support requests from the Altis Support Team.
+Everybody needs a little help sometimes, and the purpose of this guide is to help you through the proccess.

 ## Altis Dashboard